TYPO3-Solr/ext-solr/Documentation/Releases/solr release 6.0.md

 ### Username and Password for Solr Connection

-Username and password can now be configured for the solr connection:
+Username and password can now be configured for the Solr connection:

 ```
 plugin.tx_solr.solr.username = username